SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 This argument or slogan is often used by politian or legislators to divert yourself from the important protection of privacy, bluring and losing the focus that privacy is trying to protect you from, allowing authorities to gain more abusive power over individual and let yourself to be living much closer to a dystopian future.

 Privacy is not a trade off for security.
-It is not about proven your innocent either.
+Allowing private data to be opened does not proven your innocent either.
 The authority only care if they convict any targets they believed that is in breach of their law.
 Your innocent are not justice to the authority.
 Your conviction is their version of justice that they want to present it to the public.

 If I cannot stress that enough already, __privacy is about protecting yourself__.